 Dear Ms. Vicki,

 I've been married to my military husband for almost nine years.
-The problem is that before we were married a year, he got sent to South Korea.
+The problem is that before we had been married a year, he got sent to South Korea.
 The time apart made us grow apart.

 I have tried to contact him because I need help, but he always shuts me down.
 I've tried with the Inspector General, but it only causes me problems.